-A unique African experience in hope and healing from addiction
+A unique African experience in hope and healing

 Located in the majestic mountainous splendor of the Eastern Highlands of Zimbabwe, Rhapsody Retreat is a very private and exclusive oasis of hope and healing for people who suffer from primary disorders such as addiction, depression, anxiety, alcoholism, and the many other disorders human beings fall prey to along their journey in life.
 We offer a unique one on one experience for our clients.